RoloEdits/calamine/RFC_1.0.md

 ```
 Passing around the lifetime for strings means that we can choose what ever backing memory we want, for example `compact_str::CompactString` or `smartstring::String`.

-We get the benifit of SSO while also keeping the exposed API to a standard `&str`.
+We get the benefit of SSO while also keeping the exposed API to a standard `&str`.

-If we directly stored those types in the Value enum then we would be at the mercy of relying on that types changes as well as compatablity issues when users use the value.
+If we directly stored those types in the Value enum then we would be at the mercy of relying on that types changes as well as compatibility issues when users use the value.

 ```rust
 pub enum CellErrorType {